renaissance-publishing/renaissance/content/chapters/19-races.md

         to join the Commonwealth.
-      - Access to the Commonwealth’s markets greatly eased the misery of Akala; seeing their success, other movements in other clan-holds also sought to join the Commonwealth..
+      - Access to the Commonwealth’s markets greatly eased the misery of Akala; seeing their success, other movements in other clan-holds also sought to join the Commonwealth.

   - Today, Orcs have been members of the Commonwealth for almost 700 years.